 Many cameras have a button for exposure compensation that looks like this to allow you to still use the automatic exposure settings the camera applies but to consistently apply a correction factor that you set using this button to the automatically calculated exposure levels.
 It may even be possible to set your camera to automatically bracket exposures, so when you press the button it takes 3 or 5 pictures instead of just 1 at different exposures each side of the average value.

 A phrase coined by the great French photographer Henri Cartier-Bresson sums up what makes a great photograph.
 In essence it is knowing exactly when to take the photograph.
 You have a found a good subject and are in the perfect position, but things are changing, one moment the picture would be ok, the next, when expressions have changed - truly memorable.

 Cartier-Bresson mainly photographed people and so it is easy to see his point.
-The same principle applies to nearly all photographs irrespective of subject.
+The same principle applies to nearly all natural light photographs irrespective of subject.
 With wildlife the animal is almost constantly moving.
 Don't just point and shoot (this only makes for quick photos, not good photos).
 Set yourself up, sit and watch the subject through the lens, don't just click away hoping for the best, wait for the "decisive moment", if you miss it, wait, it may happen again.